sujankumarMN/SUJANKUMAR_QAT/README.md

 # SUJANKUMAR_QAT
-This repository cintains the java and sql test solutions.
+This repository contains the java and sql test solutions.